Starfodders/Card-Game/read-me.md

 - Need to reset the stored elements when rolled, or else the animation plays and the original elements are still there
 - I also pushed some changes to my repo, then suddenly node index.js wasn't working?
 It was running fine before?
 Had to install jsdom
 - (UPDATE) I'm an idiot, was node running the wrong file (index.js instead of server.js which served the file)

+Dec 27 2022
+- Started by updating the dice roll to include three at once and show a bit of an animation.
+Added a sound effect.
+- Something I realized is that I naturally take a FP (Functional Programming) approach vs an OOP (Object-Oriented Approach), its what makes sense to me at this time
+- Added a delay to the rolls so that they populate their areas more 'naturally', unsure if this will be kept
+- Added BG, need to fix the CSS.
+I feel like I forget how to write CSS everytime
+- Look into AutoBundlers.
+Was recommended not to include script tags in my HTML file.
+Maybe NextJS?
+Or learn Webpack.
+- I Keep running into issues with 'import' and 'export'.
+Should I learn proper nodeJS syntax or download Babel?